LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

         addresses, containing spaces so the easiest way how to avoid following errors is simply to not use spaces in .Rmd file names.

-  - Error when .Rmd file saved in "code-rmd subdirs" contain a space in its name after running e.g. workflowrsubdirs::build\_htmls("code-rmd/subdir", F, "test file.Rmd"):
-    Error: callr subprocess failed: cannot open the connection
+  - Error when .Rmd file saved in `code-rmd subdirs` contain a space in its name after running e.g. following code is: Error: callr subprocess failed: cannot open the connection

+    ``` r
+    workflowrsubdirs::build_htmls("code-rmd/subdir", F, "test file.Rmd")
+    ```
-  - Error when .Rmd file saved in "analysis" contain a space in its name after running e.g. workflowr::wflow\_build("analysis/test file.Rmd"):
-    Error: callr subprocess failed: The specified directory 'D:/Projects/GitLab/portfolios/test file.Rmd' does not exist.

-      - This error message is strange because directory "analysis" isn’t written there.
+  - Error when .Rmd file saved in directory `analysis` contain a space in its name after running e.g. following code is: Error: callr subprocess failed: The specified directory 'D:/Projects/GitLab/portfolios/test file.Rmd' does not exist.
+(This error message is strange because directory "analysis" isn't written there.)

+    ``` r
+    workflowr::wflow_build("analysis/test file.Rmd")
+    ```

-  - It seems that both of these errors are caused directly by package "workflowr".
-J. Blischak (creator of package "workflowr") will add a better error message (or maybe another suitable solution) as we discuss [here](https://github.com/jdblischak/workflowr/issues/226).
+  - It seems that both of these errors are caused directly by package `workflowr`.
+J. Blischak (creator of package `workflowr`) will add a better error message (or maybe another suitable solution) as we discuss [here](https://github.com/jdblischak/workflowr/issues/226).